TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 This settles statement (ii).

 We continue, to prove (i) as well.
 We have just shown that the linear relations of the columns of $A$ are exactly the same as the linear relations of the columns of its equivalent reduced echelon form.
-In a reduced echelon matrix it is clear that the pivots columns give a maximal independent set of columns, i.e., a maximal set of columns for which there are no non-trivial linear relations.
+In a reduced echelon matrix it is clear that the pivot columns give a maximal independent set of columns, i.e., a maximal set of columns for which there are no non-trivial linear relations.
 The same can then be said about the corresponding columns of $A$.

 ::::::